-People in different parts of the world opt for different means of travel – motorbikes, ferries, minibus taxies and bicycles are only some popular choices.
+People in different parts of the world opt for different means of travel – they include:

-In Amsterdam, the cycling capital of the world with 881,000 registered bicycles, bicycle traffic jams are not an unusual sight.
+In Amsterdam (6), the cycling capital of the world with 881,000 registered bicycles, bicycle traffic jams are not an unusual sight.

 Worst, unusual, and unusually long commutes

 If you commute every day, it’s easy to believe you have it worse than your colleagues who instead have to endure just a short walk to work…

 But, some people around the world most likely have it much worse (or at least much, much weirder) than you do – here are their stories:

 Commuting while pressed for space…

 In India (7), 23 million passengers commute by train every day – some by hanging onto the side of the train, as there’s usually no room for everyone in the actual train.In Tokyo (8) alone, 8 million passengers every day commute to work in overpacked trains, probably with no personal space at all.

 There’s even a person called a Pusher (“railway station attendant” is the more elegant synonym), whose job is simply to push people onto trains before they’re even able to close the doors.

 Trains, metros, and subways in New York, Beijing and Madrid (9) also employ this kind of personnel from time to time.